cemc-oper/slurm-client/README.md

 ## Installing

 Install `nwpc-hpc-model` package.
-You can download this package from Github or use the shadow version in `nwpc-operation-system-tool`'s vendor directory.
+You can download this package from Github or use the shadow version in `nwpc-nost`'s vendor directory.

-Install `slurm-client` package using `python setup.py install`.
+Install `slurm-client` package using `pip install .`.

 ## Getting started

-Query slurm jobs:
+Query Slurm jobs:

 ```bash
 slurm_client query